-- 105. When lease tracts contain surface lands under the jurisdiction of another federal agency, such as the Forest Service, that agency must independently review, and, if appropriate, consent to, the leasing decision.
-30 U.S.C. § 201(a)(3)(A)(iii); 43 C.F.R. § 3427.1. - 106.
-Of the six Wright Area tracts, five of them, including the South Porcupine tract, are located partly on the Grassland.
-Approximately 1,638 acres of the South Porcupine tract are located on National Forest System lands.
-As the surface owner, the Forest Service must consent to the South Porcupine coal lease before BLM may issue the lease.
+105. When lease tracts contain surface lands under the jurisdiction of another federal agency, such as the Forest Service, that agency must independently review, and, if appropriate, consent to, the leasing decision.
+30 U.S.C.
+201(a)(3)(A)(iii); 43 C.F.R.
+3427.1.

+106. Of the six Wright Area tracts, five of them, including the South Porcupine and North Porcupine tracts, are located partly on the Grassland.
+Approximately 1,638 acres of the South Porcupine tract, and 5,210 acres of the North Porcupine tract, are located on National Forest System lands.
+As the surface owner, the Forest Service must consent to the South Porcupine and North Porcupine coal leases before BLM may issue the leases.
 The Forest Service's consent authority imposes a duty on the agency to perform its own environmental analysis and ensure that NEPA, NFMA, SMCRA, and other legal requirements are and will be met.
-If those legal requirements have not been met, or if the evidence demonstrates that the requirements will not be met in the future, the Forest Service cannot lawfully consent to the coal lease.
+If those legal requirements have not been met, or if the evidence demonstrates that the requirements will not be met in the future, the Forest Service cannot lawfully consent to a coal lease.

-- 107. In its haste to sign off on the Wright Area leases, the Forest Service issued its first consent decision, for the South Hilight Field tract, without providing the public an opportunity to comment.
-The Forest Service issued the South Hilight consent decision in December 2010. - 108.
-Plaintiffs subsequently appealed that decision, and in March 2011, the Deputy Regional Forester reversed the South Hilight consent decision because the agency had failed to provide the legally-mandated comment period.
+107. In its haste to sign off on the Wright Area leases, the Forest Service issued its first consent decision, for the South Hilight Field tract, without providing the public an opportunity to comment.
+The Forest Service issued the South Hilight consent decision in December 2010.

+108. Plaintiffs subsequently appealed that decision, and in March 2011, the Deputy Regional Forester reversed the South Hilight consent decision because the agency had failed to provide the legally-mandated comment period.
 See 36 C.F.R.
+Part 215.

-Part 215. - 109.
-Following the Deputy Regional Forester's decision, in April 2011, the Forest Service opened up a 45-day comment period for its proposal to consent to the Wright Area leases. - 110.
-In their comments on the proposed consent decisions, Plaintiffs restated many of the comments they had made on the Wright Area EIS, including concerns about the Forest Service's failure to adequately analyze alternatives and mitigation measures. - 111.
-Despite Plaintiffs' comments, the Forest Service issued a Record of Decision ("ROD") for the South Porcupine tract on July 14, 2011.
-Although the Forest Service relied on BLM's EIS in issuing its consent decision, the Forest Service did not conduct an independent review of the EIS.
+109. Following the Deputy Regional Forester's decision, in April 2011, the Forest Service opened up a 45-day comment period for its proposal to consent to the Wright Area leases.

+110. In their comments on the proposed consent decisions, Plaintiffs restated many of the comments they had made on the Wright Area EIS, including concerns about the Forest Service's failure to adequately analyze alternatives and mitigation measures.

+111. Despite Plaintiffs' comments, the Forest Service issued a Record of Decision ("ROD") for the South Porcupine tract on July 14, 2011 and a ROD for the North Porcupine Tract on September 30, 2011.
+Although the Forest Service relied on BLM's EIS in issuing its consent decisions, the Forest Service did not conduct an independent review of the EIS.
 Cf. 40 C.F.R. § 1506.3(c) (requiring cooperating agencies to perform an independent review of an EIS before adopting it).